-The following points describe the advantages of a partnership firm.
+The following points describe the advantages of a partnership firm as Indian business organizations.

 - Ease of formation and closure: A partnership firm can be formed easily by putting an agreement between the prospective partners into place whereby they agree to carryout the business of the firm and share risks.
 There is no compulsion with respect to registration of the firm.
 Closure of the firm too is an easy task.

 - Balanced decision making: The partners can oversee different functions according to their areas of expertise.
 Because an individual is not forced to handle different activities, this not only reduces the burden of work but also leads to fewer errors in judgements.
 As a consequence, decisions are likely to be more balanced.